Download Careers360 App

 What is Anaemia?

-Your body cannot create enough healthy red blood cells to adequately oxygenate your tissues when you have anaemia.
-You could have fatigue and flimsiness if you have low haemoglobin, or are anaemic.
+Your body cannot create enough healthy erythrocytes (red blood cells) to adequately oxygenate your tissues when you have anaemia.
+You could have fatigue and a feeling of unconsciousness if you have low haemoglobin, or are anaemic.
 As a result, experiencing cold and exhibiting signs of weakness are common.

-• Anaemia is diagnosed using several types of blood tests to know the exact diagnosis.
+• Anaemia is diagnosed using several types of blood tests to determine the exact diagnosis.

-• The treatment may be involved that we change supplements medication or even blood transfusion in severe cases.
+• The treatment may involve that we change supplements, medication or even blood transfusions in severe cases.

 • Some of the basic symptoms of anaemia are fatigue, weakness, pale skin, breathlessness and dizziness.